 REPAIR PARTITION.
 Each of these options takes a

 partition_namesclause consisting of one or more names of partitions, separated by commas.
 The partitions must already exist in the table to be altered.
 You can also use the

 ALLkeyword in place of

-partition_names, in which case the statement acts on all partitions in the table.
-For more information and examples, see Section 19.3.4, “Maintenance of Partitions”.
+partition_names, in which case the statement acts on all table partitions.
+For more information and examples, see Section 22.3.4, “Maintenance of Partitions”.

 Some MySQL storage engines, such as